 Fascism is a cult of the archaic fitted out by modern technology.
 It revives and recreates its myth (both past and present) through the spectacle using speeches, television, radio, internet, and pop culture.
 It is a major factor in the formation of the modern spectacle.
 The false mythology of this “Golden Age” is one of the fundamental factors of contemporary society, and was a primary factor in the destruction of the workers movements of the past.

 Fascism however, is the most costly means of preserving a capitalist order due to the scale and effort required of the state to enforce the authoritarian rule of a minority with a police state apparatus.
-Fascism is unsustainable in the long-term, and must be pushed aside by a more efficient and rational form of power; neoconservative or neoliberal representational democracy being examples.
+Fascism is unsustainable in the long-term, and must be pushed aside by a more efficient and rational form of power; neoconservative or neoliberal representational democracy being typical contemporary examples.

 Debord, G. (1983).
 The society of the spectacle.
 Trans.
 Fredy Perlman.
 Detroit: Black & Red, Print.